 This sub-theme emerged on the recurring narratives of the participants towards their professional development.
-Participants views prevalently shared their on "professional growth and development; career growth and development, work promotion, salary, high academic opportunities, and advance learning".
+Participants prevalently shared their views on "professional growth and development; career growth and development, work promotion, high salary, academic opportunities, and advance learning".

-This implied the importance of professional advancement as determinants to the participants' work promotion and aim for professional higher salaries.
-Hence, advancement allows graduate students to competitively pursue for higher career position equated with increased remuneration.
-As a general perception among the participants, enrolled in graduate studies allows them to accelerate themselves for better career however few of them mentioned on the importance of the said professional engagements to upscale their learning and competencies to prepare and themselves far advanced from their learners.
-This competitive edge of having advance degree allows them to experience higher sense of value based on acquired promotion and increased salaries.
+This implied the importance of professional advancement as determinants to the participants' work promotion and aim for higher salaries.
+Hence, professional advancement allows graduate students to competitively pursue for higher career position equated with increased remuneration.
+As a general perception among the